jamespatrickgibson/crowdcast/README.md

 Crowdcast was a our submission for Hack:now, the all-online 36-hour global hackathon that ran from April 24-26.
 This event was hosted by the team from Cal Hacks, the world's largest collegiate hackathon with ~2000 attendees held annually at UC Berkeley and run by the student group Hack the Bay in partnership with CITRIS Foundary.

-*Recognized as one of the "Top 30 Teams of hack:now", by making it to the highly competitive second round of judging.*
+**Recognized as one of the "Top 30 Teams of hack:now", by making it to the highly competitive second round of judging!**

 ## What It Does